frankbria/email-assistant/AI_GUIDELINES.md

         2. A new task is created in the DB,
         3. The task includes the email subject in its summary.
 - Do not hardcode expected values.
 Assert based on real logic or use flexible matchers.
 If the value depends on logic, describe that logic first.
+- When using mocks, layer them so the test focuses on just one layer at a time.
+For example:
+    Bad test: Live API, function logic, and application settings Good test: Mock API and application settings, and only test function logic live.

 ## Frontend Testing Strategy